 Fifty years after the construction of the State House, several wealthy Bostonians, including Bulfinch, formed an association to develop the area known as the ‘South Slope’, as an elegant residential community suitable for elite residents, dubbed ‘Boston Brahmins’.
 Between 1800 and 1850, although a few stately free-standing mansions were built on the South Slope, most of the homes constructed here were brick row houses, with either flat or bow fronts, built in the Federal style popularised by Bulfinch, or the Greek Revival style, inspired by an interest in everything Greek that swept across America during the 19th century.
 South Slope has charming brick sidewalks, gaslights, some cobblestoned streets, homes with tall narrow windows, sometimes with purple glass, doors with elaborate brass knockers, wrought iron railings, flower boxes, and beautiful hidden gardens.
 Over the years, most of the wealthy residents moved away from Beacon Hill to the suburbs.
 Their houses have been converted to apartments or condominiums for professionals who work close by.
 Since the area was legislated as a historic district in 1955, concerted efforts have been made to preserve its period architecture.

-This morning’s program will be hosted by the Beacon Hill Garden Club, who have kindly arranged for us to visit a number of ‘hidden gardens’.
-We shall explore the challenges of urban gardening, especially within a heritage precinct.
+This morning’s program will be hosted by the Beacon Hill Circle for Charity, who have kindly arranged for us to visit a number of private homes not open to the public.
+At two of the properties we shall explore the challenges of urban gardening, especially within a heritage precinct.
 Many of Beacon Hill’s charming old houses had walled yards behind them, used in the 19th century for laundry lines, woodsheds, outhouses, and trash pits.
 Later residents recognised the potential of these compact outdoor spaces and converted them into pleasant little gardens.